piersonjones704/ISS_Deorbit_Simulation/README.md

 [Source](https://www.sciencedirect.com/science/article/abs/pii/S0094576524006143)

 ### Features
 This project is a numerical simulation of the deorbit of the ISS given a set of initial conditions.
-The simulation is divided into four distinct stage each represented by a function call:
+The simulation is divided into four distinct stages each represented by a function call:
 1. orbital_decay
 2. final_burn
 3. reentry
 4. approx

 Each stage models a different portion of the process with differing external variables and forces.
 The functions are called sequentially, with the final position and velocity of each being used as the initial condition of the subsequent function, excluding approx which has initial conditions provided by function parameters.

-program calls 4 functions, orbital_decay, final_burn, reentry, and approx (in that order), with each representing a different portion of the process with differing external variables and forces.
+The program calls 4 functions, orbital_decay, final_burn, reentry, and approx (in that order), with each representing a different portion of the process with differing external variables and forces.
 Each portion of the simulation uses the final position and velocity of the preeceding part as initial conditions, with the exception of approx which has initial conditions determined in the function parameters, resulting in a full deorbit simulation.

-Each stage represents a portion of the process with differing external variables
+Each stage represents a portion of the process with differing external variables.

  Our project is able to simulate the deorbit of the ISS by dividing the proces into 4 smaller, manageable stages.
 Each represents a portion of the process with differing external variables and forces.
 The program allows initial conditions to be chosen for each stage of the product, which allows the effect small scale changes at any portion of the process to be clearly scene.

 ## Usage